-December 2020 marks the 50th Anniversary of the Railway Children Film.
+December 2020 marked the 50th Anniversary of the Railway Children Film.

-There are two charities that mean a lot to Jenny and the money raised will be split between them.
+These are the two charities that mean a lot to Jenny and to whom the support is going.

 The Cystic Fibrosis Trust has a personal resonance for her.
 Like 1 in 25 people in the UK, Jenny carries the Cystic Fibrosis (CF) gene; and as both her niece and her great-nephew have CF, she knows the full impact of this condition on her family.
 Those with CF have been particularly vulnerable during this pandemic and have needed all the support the CFTrust could give.